SWIFTSIM/swiftsim/doc/RTD/source/Task/adding_to_dependency_plotting_tool.rst

-Colouring In the Task Nodes
+Colouring in the Task Nodes
 ---------------------------

 First, the script needs to identify the task types with which it is working.